 Kamelia Panayotova’s debut novel is a painful auto-fictional rumination on the trail of a lost home and failed parenthood.
-A beautiful story about abandonment and living the abuse of mind and body.
-Such a title will continue to be eerily relevant as long as the world continues to view women as “pieces of meat.”
+A beautiful story about abandonment and the abuse of mind and body.
+It will continue to be eerily relevant as long as the world continues to view women as „pieces of meat.“

 – Antonia Apostolova, Literary Conversations